 Our vet Dr. Schaller quickly diagnosed his problem, and scheduled his tooth removal surgery for the next day.

 She had sympathy pain for my big boy and said, I quote, “Seeing his exposed nerve makes my teeth hurt”.

 We went back home with Tramadol for Buzz’s tooth pain, and returned early next morning for his surgery.
 Dr. Schaller had to postpone someone else’s spaying surgery that next morning, explaining that Buzz’s tooth extraction had priority.

 I was very thankful for that decision.
-She took a little video of the surgery, so if you’re interested in it, check out my YouTube video below.
+She took a little video of the surgery, so if you’re interested in it, check it out on my YouTube channel K9sOverCoffee.
 But be aware that you’ll see blood!

 One positive side effect of Buzz’s surgery was that his remaining teeth were able to undergo a thorough assessment, as well as a tooth cleaning and nail trim.

 I suppose I was also somewhat “lucky” that Buzz’s dental dilemma happened in February.
 It was National Pet Dental Health Month, after all.

 Our veterinary clinic Willowcreek Animal Hospital celebrated this month-long event by offering 20% off all dental treatments.

 However, my total vet bill for Buzz’s dental treatment was still $557!
 My medical dog insurance PetsBest covered $250 after they deducted my annual deductible of $200.